Secondary students of Victorian Government schools can access to face-to-face and telephone counselling services from headspace

 To be eligible for this service, students must:

-be enrolled at a Victorian government secondary school at the time of referral, and
+- be enrolled at a Victorian Government secondary school at the time of referral,

-Counselling sessions are delivered face-to-face through 24 headspace centres located across Victoria.
+Counselling sessions are delivered through headspace centres located across Victoria.
 Schools will need to make contact with their local headspace centre.